louis-mulder/Xpra-VDI-Netes/README.md

  on a exported filessystem.
  It will create a subdir demo-xpra.
 Under this directory the files will be placed.
-This setup is an example how to run Xpra without any modification in the source-code of Xpra. (xpra.org)
+This setup is an example how to run Xpra without any modification in the source-code of Xpra. (xpra.org) Except for one change on the client side, see step 4.

  Needed to run is a K8 cluster with or without Multus and Ldap environment.
  This setup is done with a FreeIpa environment, used only the ldap functionality.